Person

 • Incorrect moisture content during installation

-• Freeze–thaw damage caused by water retention
+• Freeze–thaw damage caused by retained water

-• A compacted granular sub-base
+• Compacted granular sub-base

 • Pavers laid without mortar

-• Joints brushed with sand
+• Joints filled with sand or fine aggregate

-• Ability to tolerate minor ground movement
+• Flexibility under minor ground movement

-• Easier maintenance and replacement
+• Ease of maintenance and replacement

-• Lower embodied carbon
+• Lower embodied carbon due to reduced cement use

-• Poor performance on steep gradients
+• Less stable on steep gradients

-Bound construction, in contrast, uses:
+Bound systems, in contrast, use:

 • Cementitious or polymer-modified mortars